 Royal School for the Blind, Liverpool

 We are an outstanding, non-profit, non-maintained day and residential special school.
 We educate and care for pupils with special, visual, sensory, and complex needs aged 2-19.
 We offer day, nursery (including free places), respite and residential places.
-We also offer an after school club, parental support, portage, parent and toddler group, intervention support and a holiday club for our pupils.
-We have a strong multi-disciplinary team including occupational therapy, mobility, physio, nursing, speech and language, music therapy and other specialisms.
-All of our staff are highly trained including qualified teachers of the visually impaired, MSI interveners, habilitation and behavioural specialisms.
+We also offer an after school club, parental support, parent and toddler group, intervention support and a holiday club for our pupils.
+We have a strong multi-disciplinary team including occupational therapy, habilitation, physio, nursing, speech and language, music therapy and other specialisms.
+All of our staff are highly trained including qualified teachers of the visually impaired, MSI teacher, habilitation and other specialisms.
 Our facilities, adapted environment and grounds are second to none.
 If you feel we can meet your child’s needs please do not hesitate to arrange a visit.

 Our Core Values: